The farms in and surrounding Gettysburg produce much more than apples and there are some fantastic places to eat in Gettysburg Pennsylvania.

 Pennsylvania produces the 4th largest apple crop in the US and Adams County is the top apple producer in the state (Gettysburg is the county seat of Adams County).

-Leveraging local produce and products, Gettysburg chefs create the freshest possible dishes anywhere.
+Leveraging local produce and products, Gettysburg chefs create the freshest possible dishes.
 I know this for certain, because we helped Chef Jeremy Shaffner (from Savor Gettysburg Food Tours) shop at the local farmer’s market then prepare, cook, and eat some amazing food.

-In order to showcase Gettysburg as more than just the famous battlefield, Destination Gettysburg invited a few journalists to attend a culinary tour.
+Destination Gettysburg invited a few journalists to attend a culinary tour (I made it #COOLinary).
 Our media tour featured a range of restaurants—from innovative farm-to-table cuisine to classic tavern fare.

 Chef Cory Williams is one of several young chefs infusing Gettysburg with an eat local, drink local attitude.
 Located on the edge of Gettysburg College, his restaurant, Food 101, appeals to a wide variety of people.
 Students love the simple but fresh pizzas and sandwiches while elegantly prepared and complex dishes appeal to everyone.

 Chef Corey prepared us a starter featuring local ingredients and products.
 On a bed of fresh arugula, he placed spears of prosciutto wrapped around apples slices and drizzled the creation with honey and a balsamic fig reduction.